How to Use Feng Shui Colors in Your Interiors?

 feng shui colors

-Colors affect how you feel in your home.
-But did you know they can also change your energy flow?
+Colors affect how you feel at home.
+But they can also change your energy flow.

-Feng shui, the ancient Chinese practice, indicates that specific colors affect your home’s energy.
+Feng shui, the ancient Chinese practice, shows that specific colors shape the energy in your space.

 Overview of Feng Shui Colors